 Table 4 | Sensors and associated states

-During the Fall semester, the team decided not to use the OptiTrack vision system as an “onboard” sensor to input sensor values to the SSE.
-Instead, the team plans to use the camera system to determine the true states of the quadrotor.
-In the Spring semester, the team may explore the possibility of sending position measurements from the OptiTrack system to the Jetson TK1.
+The OptiTrack vision system will not be used as an “onboard” sensor to input sensor values to the SSE.
+Instead, the camera system will be used to determine the true states of the quadrotor.
+In the spring semester, the OptitTrack system may be used to send position measurements to the Jetson TK1.

 SSE algorithm